subhamjena7/Mobile-Sales-Analysis/README.md

 3. **Profitability Insights**: Region-wise and product-wise profit trends.
 4. **Customer Behavior Analysis**: Insights based on customer segments.

-*(Include a screenshot of the dashboard or a link to view it, if available.)*

 ---

 ## Tools & Technologies Used